Bartolomeo Bulgarini

 Bartolomeo Bulgarini (c.
-1300-1310 - 1378), also known as Bulgarino or Bologhini, was an Italian painter of the Trecento period in Siena both before and after the Black Death.
+1300/1310-1378), also known as Bulgarino or Bologhini, was an Italian painter of the Trecento in Siena, active both before and after the Black Death of 1348.

-Bulgarini's name came into prominence in January 2021, when Portrait of a Young Man holding a Roundel by Botticelli was sold at Sotheby's for a record 80 million dollars (over 92 million after fees and commission).
+Bulgarini's name came into popular prominence in January 2021, when Portrait of a Young Man holding a Roundel by Botticelli was sold at Sotheby's for a record 80 million dollars (over 92 million after fees and commission).
 The roundel has an inset original painting of a bearded man (probably a saint), attributed to Bulgarini.

-Early life

-Bulgarini was born into a noble family, several of whose members had served in the Council of Nine, Siena’s central governing body.
-He is firmly in the Sienese school of painting, working in an Italo-Byzantine style on a gold ground.
-With his contemporaries, Simone Martini, Pietro Lorenzetti and Ambrogio Lorenzetti and others he is part of the generation following Duccio.
-He was recognised in his lifetime as one of the most talented Sienese painters of the mid-14th century and is the only one of his generation to be mentioned by Giorgio Vasari.
-It is likely that his family connections afforded him special opportunities for Sienese patronage, which he enjoyed from the very beginning of his career.
-Unlike many of his contemporaries he does not seem to have been under any pressure to seek employment outside the city.